angrykim/agusmakmun.github.io/_posts/2018-08-09-Basic graph analytics (5).md

 <center><img src="/static/img/community_basis_network_1.png" width="85%"></center>

-And this is the same graph divided into community units.

-So I used these processes to figure out the shape of communities in the entire network.
+The left picture is a month network graph and the right is the one that i applied "Modularity" to the network graph to figure out how many communities it is.

 ### 1. Apply "Modularity"